Broadcast Channels with Heterogeneous Arrival and Decoding Deadlines: Second-Order Achievability: Introduction

 While coding schemes for heterogeneous arrival and decoding deadlines have been developed for point-to-point channels, adapting these codes to broadcast channels remains an open problem.
 In this paper, we address this question by developing and analyzing a coding scheme tailored to broadcast channels with heterogeneous arrival times and decoding deadlines.

 The main contributions of this work are: \begin{itemize} \item We introduce a coding scheme for two-user Gaussian BCs with heterogeneous arrival times and decoding deadlines in \cite{HomaWCNC2022}, which exploits Marton's coding strategy \cite{Marton1979}.
 Accounting for finite decoding deadline constraints (corresponding to fixed blocklengths), we first derive rigorous bounds on the achievable transmission rate for each of the messages.
 This is achieved by combining techniques to analyze the Gel'fand-Pinsker channel in the finite blocklength regime \cite{Scarlett2015} and multiple parallel channels \cite{Erseghe2016}. \item With the developed bounds, we obtain further rigorous bounds for point-to-point settings with one or multiple parallel channels.
-In the point-to-point setting with one channel, we show that our achievability scheme outperforms the Normal Approximation in \eqref{eq:1} proposed by Polyanskiy, Poor and Verdú in \cite{Yuri2012} especially when the number of channel uses (the size of coding block) is smaller than $200$.
-In the point-to-point setting with multiple parallel channels our achievability bound outperforms the Normal Approximation bound proposed by Erseghe in \cite{Erseghe2016}. \item In the broadcast setup, we provide a second-order analysis for the achievable rate regions.
+In the point-to-point setting with one channel, we show that our achievability scheme \hnr{is consistent with the normal approximation in \eqref{eq:1} proposed by Polyanskiy, Poor and Verdú in \cite{Yuri2012}.} Our results confirm the same statement for the point-to-point setting with multiple parallel channels when comparing our achievability bound with the normal approximation proposed by Erseghe in \cite{Erseghe2016}. \item In the broadcast setup, we provide a second-order analysis for the achievable rate regions.
 We show that our scheme agrees with Marton's bound in \cite{Marton1979} for a sufficiently large number of channel uses.

 \item Finally, we show that our scheme outperforms the time-sharing scheme that transmits each message independently but over fewer number of channel uses. \end{itemize}